 1. Find the Common Element

 Some entrance exams would have some common elements with your academic subjects and you can use this to your advantage.
 Start by first jotting down all the commonalities, i.e. common areas/topics.
-Then what you can do is dedicate at least few hours a day for the board curriculum and prepare from scratch, and whenever common elements/topics appear, dedicate a few more hours to read them in depth and practice questions for your entrance exam.
-This will not only save time but will help you develop a more in-depth knowledge about important common topics.
+Then you may dedicate at least a few hours a day for the board curriculum and prepare from scratch, and whenever common elements/topics appear, dedicate a few more hours to read them in-depth and practice questions for your entrance exam.
+This will bolster your exam preparation strategy.
+This will not only save time but will help you develop more in-depth knowledge about important common topics.

 2. Customise Your Preparation

 Making strategies and finding common elements with the board syllabi is a lot easier for science entrance exams such as the JEE and NEET, but what about the other exams?

 Most other entrance exams don’t directly evaluate you on your syllabi, but on more broad elements such as general awareness, quantitative/numerical aptitude, english language skills, logical reasoning, etc. Some exams also evaluate elements specific to the course, such as legal aptitude for CLAT, media aptitude for media and communication exams, design aptitude for NIFT, NID, and other design exams, and so on.